TR33HGR/python-rest-server/README.md

-# python-template
+# python-rest-server
-Template for installable python package, with tox for unit tests & linting.
+A Rest server for debugging RestApi calls.

-Created following the [Packaging Python Projects](https://packaging.python.org/tutorials/packaging-projects/) tutorial
+Created following the [xyz](xyz.com) tutorial

 ## tox
 For tox, from the base directory, run the command: